PlantEcologi/BIO2014F/README.md

 7. [Trait-based Ecology](7_TraitEcology)
 8. [Niches and Evolution](8_NicheEvolution)

+You can access the lectures as PDF files [here](https://github.com/PlantEcologi/BIO2014F/tree/main/lectures2025).

 ### Readings

 Stokstad, Erik.
 2009.
 “On the Origin of Ecological Structure.”
 Science 326 (5949): 33–35. https://doi.org/10.1126/science.326_33.